MicrosoftDocs/navdevitpro-content-pr/articles/dyn-fin-differences.md

 |Layout|GridLayout|
 |||

-## Properties
+## Property dependencies
 Some properties require that you set another property.
 An example is ```PromotedCategory```, which requires that you have enabled the property ```Promoted```.
 The following table lists some of properties that have this dependency:

 |Property|Depends on...|
 |--------|-------------|